Vsun22/Protecto---Password-Manager/README.md

 To run ---

-    **Download file or clone the repository and Open it in a Compiler**
+    **Download zip-file and extract it or clone the repository and Open it in a Compiler**

     Open the program named "Double Trouble.py" and run the programs